 In general, research focusing on the inter-cluster communication problem to allow multi-cluster collaboration is work in progress.
 In~\cite{Ejaz2024}, the authors perform an assessment of Submariner's performance as well as the distributed application deployed on top of it with a focus on CPU utilization.
 However, this study lacks consideration of two critical dimensions: varying inter-node/inter-cluster latency and the amount of data being exchanged between the clusters.
-In~\cite{Syrigos2023} the authors explore inter-cluster communication by proposing a framework to deploy a 5G experimental network across distributed infrastructure formed by multiple clusters spread geographically.
-The authors evaluated the maximum achievable throughput in inter-cluster communications provisioned by Submariner using three different tunneling options (\ie Wireguard, Libreswan, and VXLAN) and three different transport protocols (TCP, UDP and SCTP).
-These works focus on Submariner while our focus is on a comparative analysis in various scenarios with ClusterLink and Skupper.
+In~\cite{Syrigos2023} the authors explore inter-cluster communication by proposing a framework to deploy a 5G experimental network across distributed infrastructure formed by multiple geographically spread clusters.
+The authors evaluated the maximum achievable throughput in inter-cluster communications provided by Submariner using three different tunneling options (\ie Wireguard, Libreswan, and VXLAN) and three different transport protocols (TCP, UDP and SCTP).
+While the cited works focus solely on Submariner, we compare the three main tools used for inter-cluster communication in multiple scenarios.

 Focusing on cloud-driven scenarios for mobile networks furthermore, paper \cite{Osmani2021} proposed a solution for multi-cluster management and connectivity employing two open-source tools: KubeFed and NSM.
-VXLAN technology was used to tunnel traffic between clusters.
-The approach proposed utilized TCP, UDP, and SCTP as transport protocols and benchmarked basic data plane performance, collecting maximum throughput and latency metrics between containers.
+The Libreswan technology was used to tunnel traffic between clusters.
+The proposed approach employs TCP, UDP, and SCTP as transport protocols, and the authors benchmark basic data plane performance, collecting maximum throughput and latency metrics between containers.
 Since latency between nodes was static, real-world performance in the network edge would diverge significantly from these findings.
-A valuable extension of paper \cite{Osmani2021} would in fact be to compare the tool proposed with the tools that we use in our paper, which are production grade.
+A valuable extension of paper \cite{Osmani2021} would in fact be to compare the tool proposed with some of the production-grade tools that we use in our paper.